khudgins/documentation/agent/linux/haproxy-startProxy.rst

 DESCRIPTION
 ~~~~~~~~~~~

-Initially configures HAProxy for its use as a http load balancer, if not already configured, and adds the selected server to the list of active nodes.
-Additionally, if the load balancer has been selected to act as SSL terminator it configures Apache to unencrypt https requests and forward them to HAProxy.
+Initially configures HAProxy for use as an http load balancer (if not already configured) and adds the selected server to the
+list of active nodes.
+Additionally, if the load balancer has been selected to act as an SSL terminator it configures Apache to
+unencrypt https requests and forward them to HAProxy.

 OPTIONS
 ~~~~~~~